Regret: Neuroscience

 Research upon brain injury and fMRI have linked the orbitofrontal cortex to the processing of regret.

 Completeness of feedback about the outcomes after making a decision determined whether persons experienced regret (outcomes from both the choice and the alternative) vs. disappointment (partial-feedback, seeing only the outcome from the choice) in a magnetoencephalography study.
 Another factor was the type of agency: With personal decision making the neural correlates of regret could be seen, with external agency (computer choice) those of disappointment.
 Feedback regret showed greater brain activity in the right anterior and posterior regions, with agency regret producing greater activity in the left anterior region.
 Both regret and disappointment activated anterior insula and dorsomedial prefrontal cortex but only with regret the lateral orbitofrontal cortex was activated.

 Psychopathic individuals do not show regret or remorse.
 This was thought to be due to an inability to generate this emotion in response to negative outcomes.
-However, in 2016, people with antisocial personality disorder (also known as dissocial personality disorder) were found to experience regret, but did not use the regret to guide their choice in behavior.
-There was no lack of regret but a problem to think through a range of potential actions and estimating the outcome values.
+However, a study found that psychopathic people experience regret but did not use the regret to guide their choice in behavior.

 In other species

 A study published in 2014 by neuroscientists based at the University of Minnesota suggested that rats are capable of feeling regret about their actions.
 This emotion had never previously been found in any other mammals apart from humans.
 Researchers set up situations to induce regret, and rats expressed regret through both their behavior and specific neural patterns in brain activity.

+In 2013, a study published by two people in the Department of Evolutionary Anthropology at Duke University analyzed the relationship between decisions and outcomes with emotional reactions in the actions of primates such as chimpanzees and bonobos.
+The findings were that bonobos were more likely to try to change their decision after an outcome had been undesirable and less likely to decide on a risky option.
+The outcomes would affect their next decision.
+Chimpanzees were found to not change their reaction to an outcome even after a decision had led to something undesirable.
+This has led the researchers to believe that some primates, including bonobos and chimpanzees, are more susceptible to feelings of regret that can cause them to alter their display in certain behaviors.